ibm-cloud-docs/vmwaresolutions/uml/licensing_vcf-licenses.md

 {{site.data.content.vms-deprecated-note}}

-To retrieve VMware Cloud Foundation (VCF) license keys, you must provision an {{site.data.keyword.cloud}} bare metal server with VCF.
+To retrieve VMware Cloud Foundation™ (VCF) license keys, you must provision an {{site.data.keyword.cloud}} bare metal server with VCF.

 ## Procedure to retrieve new VCF license keys
 {: #licenses_vcf-licenses-proc}

 1. In the VMware Solutions console, click **Licensing and metering > VMware product keys** from the left navigation panel.
-2. In the **VMware product keys** page, locate the product and license keys that you want to retrieve.
+2. On the **VMware product keys** page, locate the product and license keys that you want to retrieve.
-3. Click the **Copy** icon to copy the license key.
+3. Click the **Copy to clipboard** icon to copy the license key.
 4. Use the license key to link to your respective VMware products.

-VMware products are provisioned with expiring license keys.
-IBM will provide updated keys before the expiration date.
+VMware products are provisioned with expiring license keys. {{site.data.keyword.IBM}} will provide updated keys before the expiration date.
 {: note}

 ## Related links